KIDZ-LD

-KIDZ-LD, virtual and UHF digital channel 42, was a low-power television station licensed to Abilene, Texas, United States.
+KIDZ-LD (channel 42) was a low-power television station in Abilene, Texas, United States.
 It served as a translator of Fox affiliate KXVA (channel 15) which is owned by Tegna Inc. KIDZ-LD's transmitter was located at KXVA's studios in the Bank of America Building on Chestnut Street in downtown Abilene; master control and some internal operations for KXVA and KIDZ-LD were based at the facilities of sister station and fellow Fox affiliate KIDY on South Chadbourne Street in San Angelo.